jaegertracing/documentation/content/download/_index.md

 The following Docker images are available for the Jaeger project via the `jaegertracing` organization on [Docker Hub](https://hub.docker.com/r/jaegertracing/) and [Quay.io](https://quay.io/organization/jaegertracing):

 {{< dockerImages >}}

+## Debug and Snapshot Images

+The images listed above are the primary release versions.
+Most components have additional images published:
+  * `${component}-debug` includes Delve debugger
+  * `${component}-snapshot` published from the tip of the main branch for every commit, allowing testing of unreleased versions
+  * `${component}-debug-snapshot` snapshot with debugger

 ## Artifact Checksums